HayTran94/nab-icommerce-assessment/README.md

 * Controller: expose public Rest Api and handle bussiness logic.
 * Security: setup authentication/authorization.
 * Classes annotated with @SpringBootApplication: Main class to run Spring Boot application.

+## Unit Test
+There is an amount of unit testing in order-service.
+The unit testing applied for helper, mapper, service impl package, they consist of 21 test cases.

+## Setup To Run On Local Computer
+**NOTE:** There are some backing services that I have already setup and deployed on AWS to save your time.
+Let's focus deep into my services that I was built.
+The backing services that hosted on my AWS:
+* MySQL
+* Redis
+* Elasticsearch
+* Kafka
+* Debezium (CDC)
+More details about Debezium: Sync data from MySQL especially table `product` in `nab_product` database to Elasticsearch.

+**Setup local services:**